Pharmyx/Draven-Tool/README.md

 ---

 ## 📧 Contact
-For questions, suggestions, or issues, feel free to open an issue on this repository or contact the author at [your-email@example.com](mailto:your-email@example.com).
+For questions, suggestions, or issues, feel free to open an issue on this repository or contact the author at pharmyx on discord.

 ---